State Council of Crimea: 2014

 Only two parties overcame the election threshold: United Russia won 70 mandates of the Crimean Republic's State Council 75 seats because its candidates won in all 25 single-member constituencies and it won 71.06% of the party-list vote; the other 5 mandates went to the Liberal Democratic Party of Russia who won 8.14% of the party-list vote.
 The voter turnout was 53.61%.

 803 candidates had tried to win seats; 108 candidates in one of the single-member constituencies and the rest as candidates as member of 12 political parties.

+2019

+On 14 September 2019 → three factions were formed at the opening session of the new parliament formed after the 2019 Crimean parliamentary election.